 Life is so sweet, knowing that you can enjoy all kinds of delicious cookies year-round as sugary celebrations to partake in during the holidays.

+You could make a beautiful batch of flower-shaped cookies, but let’s have a little more sugary fun this season!
 As an edible ode to one of my favorite Easter candies growing up, these cookies are inspired by marshmallow Peeps.

 My sugar craze naturally extended to Easter, and all its cavity-laden goodies presented in a woven basket.